- How It Works

 - Shop Now

-You can cook beef brisket in many different ways, but the best method is to cook it low and slow.
-For example, try braising or smoking it at a low temperature for 8 to 12 hours.
-If braised in a vegetable stew, the meat should cook for at least three hours to absorb liquid from the vegetables and break down collagen fibers in the meat.
+Versatile Cooking Methods: The beauty of beef brisket lies in its versatility.
+You can cook it in various ways, but the best method involves a low and slow approach.
+Try your hand at braising or smoking it at a low temperature for 8 to 12 hours.
+When braised in a vegetable stew, allow it to simmer for at least three hours to soak in the flavors and break down the collagen fibers for a tender, succulent texture.